Luyang Hu (胡路杨)

 Philadelphia, PA 19104

-I’m a second-year Robotics M.S.E. student in the GRASP Lab at the University of Pennsylvania, advised by Prof. Antonio Loquercio and Prof. Dinesh Jayaraman.
+I’m an incoming PhD student at Oregon State University, advised by Prof. Alan Fern.
+I’m currently a second-year Robotics M.S.E. student in the GRASP Lab at the University of Pennsylvania, advised by Prof. Antonio Loquercio and Prof. Dinesh Jayaraman.

 I earned my bachelor’s degree in Computer Science, Data Science, and Linguistics from the University of Michigan, where I worked with Prof. Joyce Chai on how semantic knowledge can guide robot planning and policy learning.